IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

 ### <a id="container"></a> Styling the scrollbar container

-In order to style the container, have its position changed and etc. only the `igscroll-vcontainer` class needs to be changed.
+In order to style the container, position it differently and etc. only the `igscroll-vcontainer` class needs to be changed.
 On the image above can be seen that the container wraps all elements composing the vertical custom scrollbar.
 Setting the background color of that element for example will mean that all elements will have the new background and will be positioned on top of it.